 Jubilant Generics Limited ("the Company") is a public limited company domiciled in India and incorporated on 25 November 2013 under the provisions of Companies Act, 1956.
 The Company is incorporated to engage in the manufacture and supply of Generics (including Active Pharmaceutical Ingredients (APIs) and Solid Dosage Formulations).
 The registered office of the Company is situated at Plot No 1A, Sector 16A, Institutional Area, Noida, Gautam Buddha Nagar, Uttar Pradesh 201301.
-During the current year, the Company acquired the India Branded Pharmaceuticals ("IBP") business from Jubilant Life Sciences Limited, which is a formulations business that caters to the Indian market (refer note 38).
+During the previous year, the Company acquired the India Branded Pharmaceuticals ("IBP") business from Jubilant Pharmova Limited erstwhile Jubilant Life sciences Limited, which is a formulations business that caters to the Indian market (refer note 38).